neo-proteus/web-security-labs-with-iphone/README.md

-# web-security-labs-with-iphone
+# 📱 Web Security Labs — From an iPhone

-Can you actually learn and practice web security without a laptop?
-I’m going to find out by completing web-security labs using only my iPhone, iSH, and whatever tools I can reasonably run from a mobile environment.
+> **Can you learn and practice web security without a PC?**

+>

+> I decided to find out.

+This repository documents my journey through **web security labs conducted primarily from an iPhone**.

+No Kali VM.

+No dedicated pentesting laptop.

+No massive toolchain.

+Just an **iPhone + iSH + Alpine Linux + a terminal + curiosity.**

+The goal isn't to prove that a phone is better than a PC.

+It's to prove something simpler:

+> **You don't need perfect equipment to start learning cybersecurity.**